marthaac/articles-front/README.md

 # ArticlesFront

+This project provide a web application that list the most recent posted articles about Node.js on Hacker News.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.
+It's also built using Angular Material.

 ## Development server